Barrackpore: Zoo

 Asia's first zoo was established at Barrackpore.
-The zoo was built by Lord Wellesley in the 19th century.
-There is an aviary built in magnificent Gothic architecture.The zoo had animals such as the African donkey, tiger, bear, bison, leopard, mouse deer, kangaroos, monkeys and various species of birds.
+It was built by Lord Wellesley in the 19th century.
+There is an aviary built in magnificent Gothic architecture.
+The zoo had animals such as the African donkey, tiger, bear, bison, leopard, mouse deer, kangaroos, monkeys and various species of birds.

 Lord Wellesley felt the need of making a detailed description of the animals in Asia.
 This was primarily because the Europeans were mostly ignorant when it came to the category of Indian animals.
 He started working on the first Natural Research Center in Asia, the 'National Heritage of India'.
 Various animals were required to be collected.
 Barrackpore Zoo was built to store these animals and birds.
 Until 1804, ₹2,791 was invested in the cost of maintenance of these animals and birds.

-Until 1802 and 1803, then only three zoos were open to the general public around the world.
-The first in Vienna (1765), the second in Madrid (1775), the third in Paris (1795).
-Even the 'Zoological Society of London' was not yet formed (to be formed in 1826).
+Between 1802-1803, only three zoos were open to the general public in the world.
+The first was in Vienna (1765), the second in Madrid (1775), and the third in Paris (1795).
+The Zoological Society of London was not yet formed (to be formed in 1826).
 London Zoo was still a long way off, having started in 1828, and was still 43 years late for the general public.
-Subjects do not have access to the royal zoo.
-It is surprising to think that at such a time sixteen miles north of Calcutta, Barrackpore, the first zoo in India, the first in Asia and probably the fourth in the world, opened to the general public.
-This revolutionary work in the history of naturalism in the world was done by an enterprising man of the East India Company, the Governor General of India, Lord Richard Wellesley, the first Marquess Wellesley.
+Subjects did not have access to the royal zoo.
+During such time, sixteen miles north of Calcutta, Barrackpore, the first zoo in India, the first in Asia and probably the fourth in the world, opened to the general public.
+This revolutionary work in the history of naturalism in the world was done by a man of the East India Company, the Governor General of India, Lord Richard Wellesley, the first Marquess Wellesley.